uhop/dcl-site/source/2.x/docs/dcl_js/isinstanceof/index.md

 JavaScript provides `instanceof` operator to check if an object was produced with a certain constructor or its delegate.
 Unfortunately this functionality works only for a linear delegation.
 Mixins are by necessity mixed in, so they cannot be detected by `instanceof`.
-This functionality is provided by `dcl.isInstanceOf()` function, which takes an object and a constructor as parameters, and returns a Boolean value.
+This functionality is provided by `dcl.isInstanceOf()` function, which takes the object and the constructor as parameters, and returns `true`, when the object contains the supplied mixin or base constructor, and `false` otherwise.

 {% codeblock dcl.isInstanceOf() lang:js %}
 var A = dcl(null, {});